-Measurement cells will come equipped with either a glass or stainless steel mirror.
+Measurement cells come equipped with either a glass or stainless steel mirror.
 Before determining whether to clean or replace the mirror, identify the type of measurement cell being used in the analyzer.
-There are four types of measurement cells; 0.1 m, 0.8 m, 8 m and 28 m.
+There are 4 types of measurement cells: 0.1 m, 0.8 m, 8 m, and 28 m.
 Refer to the figure below.

-Fig 26.
+Figure 25.
 Measurement cell types, left to right: 0.1 m cell, 0.8 m cell, 8m or 28 m cell